By Sheri Webber

-Wednesday, June 20, Jacksonville University (JU) Master of Science in Speech-Language Pathology (MS-SLP) student Erin Marsh was awarded a $10,000 scholarship, a gift from Nemours Children’s Specialty Care Clinic presented during a celebratory dinner at the annual Nemours Cochlear Implant Camp for children with hearing loss, at Camp Chewenwaw in Green Cove Springs.
+Wednesday, June 20, Jacksonville University (JU) Master of Science in Speech-Language Pathology (MS-SLP) student Erin Marsh received a $10,000 scholarship, a grant gifted by Nemours Children’s Specialty Care Clinic and presented during a celebratory dinner at the annual Nemours Cochlear Implant Camp for children with hearing loss at Camp Chewenwaw in Green Cove Springs.

 Marsh, a graduate student and intern under Catherine Swanson of Nemours, is in her final year of the competitive graduate-level program that launched in 2014 at JU.
 She first heard about the scholarship opportunity from JU speech-language pathology and BRCHS professor, Dr. Judith Wingate, who encouraged her students to apply.

 During the lengthy interview process, Marsh says, “I just presented the reason I’m pursuing a path working with deaf and hard of hearing.”
 The reason is straightforward.
 She is also deaf and hard of hearing, and has a passion for serving children experiencing similar challenges.

 “When I was three years old, I was diagnosed with Waardenburg syndrome, a rare genetic condition.
 I received my first hearing aid and went to speech therapy for a short period.
 So, I’ve seen the other side, as a patient.
 The biggest impact for me was being bullied.
 I stopped wearing my hearing aid.
 Many of the kids I work with now are affected heavily by this.
 I understand feeling different and unrealistic expectations, and I believe that I was placed in this program for a reason.
 I was meant to work with these children.”